Ford Falcon (EB): Introduction and changes

 Visually, the 1991 EB Falcon remained nearly identical to its predecessor, including carrying over the 3.9-litre Ford straight-six engine and four-speed M85LE automatic.
 The most noticeable changes were the transfer of the Ford emblem from the tip of the bonnet to the grille and a full-length applique bridging the gap between the tail lights, featuring reversing lamps on both sides of the rear number plate.
 Additionally, the C-pillar air vents were removed.
 The return of the V8 engine since its demise in the Ford Falcon (XE) of 1982 was welcomed by the motoring press.
 The V8 was paired to the four-speed M95LE automatic transmission.
 Changes also were made to the front suspension geometry, giving the EB a much better level of grip and steering feel.
 With the new model, Ford reintroduced the sports oriented GT specification level, an exclusive 250-unit run celebrating the 25th anniversary of the first original Falcon GT.
-The first XR6 and XR8 sports models appeared in the EB series.
+The first XR6 (EB II Sedan) and XR8 sports models appeared in the EB series.

 Model range

 Series I

-The model range of the first series on sale from August 1991 comprised these variants:
+The first series of models comprised these variants: